Learn All The Reasons You Should Visit ManningtonOctober 12, 2018

-For more than three decades, residents and visitors have gathered for the annual Octoberfest, held the on the first Saturday.
-Food vendors, crafters and entertainers fill Market Street for the day.
+For more than three decades, residents and visitors have gathered for the annual Octoberfest, held on the first Saturday.
+Food vendors, crafters, and entertainers fill Market Street for the day.

 Once you’re fully stocked, you’ll need somewhere to go.
 How about 695 acres of pure West Virginia?
 Around the 30-acre Curtisville Lake are plenty of hiking trails (once you’re done fishin’, of course).
 Boat, hike, bike, fish, and relax.
-To get through all of this beautiful land, you’ll need more than an afternoon.
+You’ll need more than an afternoon to get through this beautiful land.
 Stay at the campground.
 Pick from RV or primitive sites without fear of being judged.

 Not done being outdoorsy?
 Good.
-We’ve got more trees, more land and more water than you realized.
+We’ve got more trees, more land, and more water than you realized.
 Dent’s Run is twice the size of Curtisville at 1,226 acres.
-It is both a wildlife area and outdoor shooting range.
+It is both a wildlife area and an outdoor shooting range.
 After practicing your hand/eye coordination, get out there!
-Hunt for deer, wild turkey, squirrel, waterfowl and other unsuspecting animals.
-Don’t forget, in West Virginia, there’s always fishin’!
+Hunt for deer, wild turkeys, squirrels, waterfowl, and other unsuspecting animals.
+Remember, in West Virginia, there is always fishin’!
 (There’s never fishing.)
 A 30-acre impoundment provides all the warm water fishin’ you could want.

-Just like there’s always trees and pepperoni in Marion, there’s usually a monument to remember the important things.
+Just like there are always trees and pepperoni in Marion, there’s usually a monument to remember the important things.
 Stop by the Farmington No. 9 Mine Disaster Memorial.
 Around 5:30 a.m. on Nov.
 20, 1968, the No. 9 mine exploded.
-Although a cause was never determined for the blast that killed 78 miners, it was the beginning of new laws and regulations to better protect miners in America.
+Although a cause was never determined for the blast that killed 78 miners, it was the beginning of new laws and regulations to protect miners in America better.